MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/changing-contexts.md

 You can also set user-mode breakpoints from the kernel debugger by using a process-specific breakpoint on a kernel-space function.
 Set strategic breakpoints and wait for the appropriate context to come up.

 The *user-mode address context* is part of the process context.
 Typically, you do not have to set the user-mode address context directly.
 If you set the process context, the user-mode address context automatically changes to the directory base of the relevant page table for the process.
-However, on an Itanium-based processor, a single process might have more than one page directory.
-In this situation, you can use the [**.context (Set User-Mode Address Context)**](-context--set-user-mode-address-context-.md) command to change the user-mode address context.

 When you set the process context during kernel-mode debugging, that process context is retained until another **.process** command changes the context.
 The user-mode address context is also retained until a **.process** or **.context** command changes it.
 These contexts are not changed when the target computer executes, and they are not affected by changes to the register context or the local context.